harley-dane/my-regist/README.md

 # my-regist
-This just a simple way to used node wth authencation to login and register.
-I will recoment bofore you you the code make sure you nstal the latedt verson of nodejs
+This is  just a simple way to used node with authencation to login and register.
+I will recomend before using  the code make sure you install the latest version of nodejs
-Hope this wll be helpful
+Hope this will be helpful